Duke Street Church, Richmond: History

-Other early Baptist Groups in Richmond
+Other early Baptist groups in Richmond

-Despite asserting in "The Duke Street Story 1870-1970" by Harry Young that "The first attempt to found a Baptist cause in Richmond was made in 1862", there is clear evidence around 1715-1730 of a Baptist church existing in Richmond, under Thomas Flood.
+Despite the assertion in The Duke Street Story 1870-1970 by Harry Young that "The first attempt to found a Baptist cause in Richmond was made in 1862", there is clear evidence around 1715-1730 of a Baptist church existing in Richmond, under Thomas Flood.
 In addition, by the 1850s a Strict Baptist group had formed, Rehoboth Chapel on Kew Foot Road.